pmeeny/CI-MS4-LoveRugby/README.md

 ### Feature 9 Profile Page
 #### Description feature 9
 - A regular user can update their default delivery information as per the user stories below
+- A use must be logged in to see their profile page
 - This is the information that is displayed when the user is checking out an order
 - A user can view and update their Default delivery information
 <br>![Default delivery information](readme/testing/myprofile_desktop.PNG)